-The National Housing Federation's Preferred Supplier Thistle Insurance Services Limited offers members access to the My Home Contents Insurance Scheme.
-My Home provides a home contents insurance solution for tenants and residents.
+The National Housing Federation, in association with Thistle Insurance Services Limited, offers members access to the My Home Contents Insurance Scheme.
+My Home provides an easy and affordable home contents insurance solution for tenants without any excesses.

-For further information please contact:
+For further information please call 0113 203 5843 or visit www.thistlemyhome.co.uk

-Dean Seager on 07833 508 273 or email dean.seager@thistleinsurance.co.uk, or visit www.thistlemyhome.co.uk.